 c) Organizational: creating and enacting protocols for your establishment and educating staff on these protocols.

 (Course photograph above by Unknown Author is licensed under CC BY-NC-ND).

 FREQUENTLY ASKED QUESTIONS:

 What happens if I fail the test?
 Do I have to pay again?
 No. If you happen to fail our test, you can continue to retest until you do pass at no additional charge.
-With most of our courses, as noted above, the test will be different each time you take it.
-You can print out your test results to use as a reference for studying before taking the test again.

 To contact the Institute of Somatic Therapy about this or any other massage therapy CEU course, you can email us through the "contact" link above.
 Thank you.